business-science/modeltime/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* Compatability with parsnip 0.1.2
+* This is an update